London's White Cube shows 'fresh and new' art at first New York gallery

 Philadelphia-based conceptual artist Tiona Nekkia McClodden — making her White Cube debut in New York — does just that in "The Lover, off the road (after Barbara)" (1972-2021).
 A BMW R75/5 motorcycle drained of its fluids commands the main floor of the gallery.

 It's a nod to feminist filmmaker Barbara Hammer, who rode out on the same model when she left her husband and came out as a lesbian.
-The bike here is chromed and plated out, the seat polished and the whole thing bathed in a milky solution made from ground up snail shells that reference McClodden's Afro-Cuban Santeria religion.
+The bike here is chromed and plated out, the seat polished and the whole thing bathed in honey, white flowers and a substance known as efun made here of ground eggshells that reference McClodden's Afro-Cuban Santeria religion.

 "This masculine sort of confrontational object has this really beautiful, poetic, tender even, story.
 It's really sort of a love letter, an offering for Barbara," Willis Blair explained.